.png?v=dee3cc0c0384d3502c8aaf064b1b494d)

 Description

-To ensure objectives are met in the Restaurant.
-Responsible for complete restaurant organization.
-Directs and coordinates all activities regarding the restaurant by performing the following duties per
+To ensure objectives are met in the Retail areas.
+Responsible for Retail Store/area organization.
+Directs and coordinates by performing the following duties personally or through subordinate superviso

 Reference